MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-saveasexcel-method-report.md

  **Either the caller does not have the required permission or the specified path is read-only.**

 ## Example
- This example shows how to use the SAVEASEXCEL method to save the Excel workbook on the computer that is running [!INCLUDE[d365fin_server_md](../includes/d365fin_server_md.md)] and then download the file to a different computer that is running the [!INCLUDE[nav_windows](../includes/nav_windows_md.md)].
+ This example shows how to use the SAVEASEXCEL method to save the Excel workbook to the  [!INCLUDE[d365fin_server_md](../includes/d365fin_server_md.md)] and then download the file to a  computer that is running the [!INCLUDE[d365fin_md](../includes/d365fin_md.md)] application.
 It requires that you create the following variables.

 |Variable name|DataType|Length|
 |-------------------|--------------|------------|